EnduranceCode/endurancetrio-wp-child-theme/README.md

     cd src/js/submodules/endurancetrio-web-components/
     npm install

 To setup the environment variables file, copy the file [`.env.template`](.env.template), save it as `.env.development` and then define the variables values for the ***development*** environment.
-Repeat the process for the ***production*** environment, naming the correspondent environmnet variables file as `.env.production`.
+Repeat the process for the ***production*** environment, naming the correspondent environment variables file as `.env.production`.

-To update the [**EnduranceTrio Web Components**](https://github.com/EnduranceCode/endurancetrio-web-components) the following command:
+To update the [**EnduranceTrio Web Components**](https://github.com/EnduranceCode/endurancetrio-web-components), execute the following command:

     git submodule update --remote
+    cd src/js/submodules/endurancetrio-web-components/
+    npm install

-And the commit the update made with the above command.
+And then commit the update made with the above command.

 ## License